AnangaB/Treasurer_Automator/README.md

 ## Folder Structure

-The project is typically be organized as follows:
+The project is typically organized as follows:
 ```
 Treasurer_Automator/
 │